MKaish/image-steganography/README.md

 Example:
 ```
 Do you want to (1) Hide or (2) Extract a message?
 1
-Enter the path of the cover image: input.png
+Enter the path of the cover image: kaish1.jpg
-Enter the secret message: Hello, World!
+Enter the secret message: hii I'm kaish and this is a hidden message.
-Enter a password to protect the message: secret123
+Enter a password to protect the message: 1234
-Enter the output image path: output.png
+Enter the output image path: msg image.png
 ```

 ### 2. Extract a Message